 The app lets you set up your own categories, financial limits, watch lists, and spending plan, all in customized formats.
 And since it’s a paid service, you won’t be pestered by a blizzard of ads popping up on your app and distracting you from your primary purpose.

 Simplifi has a rating of 3.5 stars out of five by nearly 100 users on Google Play, and 4.3 out of five stars by 140 users on The App Store.
-The low number of users owes to the fact that Simplifi is a new app, made available only this year.

 How Simplifi by Quicken Works